No Surprises Act & Good Faith Estimates

 • Click the center button

-• In the search field (top left) type good
+• In the keyword search field (top left) type good

 • Find the section TherapyAppointment-Provided Templates